 We took turns driving and we both enjoyed piloting the Alltrack.
 It was very responsive and handled well, taking turns with authority.
 The engine was energetic and the overall feel was both comfortable and sporty.
 After stopping for a short hike at Scenic Beach State Park, we headed for Port Gamble, our lunch spot for the day and the point where we would swap cars and try the SE model.

-As expected, the comfort and gadget level increased with SE model.
+As expected, the comfort and gadget level increased with the SE model.
 The SE added keyless entry, a premium audio system, the above-mentioned driver’s assistance package, and that mind-blowing sunroof, which alone would be our reason to upgrade.

 We also gave Volkswagen roadside assistance a quick test when I tried to open the sunroof and accidentally pressed the “call for help” button instead.
 A nice female quickly responded and after advising her it was simply a case of pilot error, she wished us a good day.